 This is a well-known practical problem in introducing a relatively complex and state contingent insurance product in an environment where farmers have low education, as is the case in most developing countries.
 Index insurance is particularly difficult to understand because, with presence of basis risk, payments are not linked to the individual farmer's losses.
-Studies by Cole et al (2013) for India, Giné and Yang (2009) for Malawi, and Cai et al. (2014) for China all give evidence of the importance of household financial literacy in insurance take-up.
+Studies by Cole et al. (2013) for India, Giné and Yang (2009) for Malawi, and Cai et al. (2014) for China all give evidence of the importance of household financial literacy in insurance take-up.
 Financial education can be provided through games that simulate potential gains from insurance with groups of farmers (Lybbert et al., 2009).
-Knowledge of insurance obtained through financial education is costly, optimizing the role of social networks in circulating knowledge about insurance is important.
+Knowledge of insurance obtained through financial education can in turn diffuse in the community through social networks.
+Because financial education is costly, optimizing the role of social networks in circulating knowledge about insurance is important.
 For this, the choice of entry points for the delivery of financial education can make a difference on the subsequent spread of knowledge.

 4.6.
-Learning from stochastic experiences
+Learning from stochastic experiences: Updating of z based on past experiences